Are you making the most of your expertise and hard work?

 If you wish, you can join an Action Group.
 This is a small group of fellow members – business people who are, just like you, committed to success.
 Each Action Group has its own private forum featuring threaded discussions, messaging and alerts – all the stuff you get with Facebook and LinkedIn groups but with the added focus that the program content provides (and without the trolls and the constant stream of connection requests from spammers).
-You will get to know your fellow members and the Action Group will be a place to share ideas, get advice and new perspectives, give feedback and discuss the current month’s content.
+You will get to know your fellow members and the Action Group will be a place to share ideas, get advice and new perspectives, give feedback and discuss program content.
 And, if you need an occasional dose of accountability, share your plans with the group and they’ll give you the prod you need, when you need it.

-Your Action Group could be a key part of converting your learning into action and business success.
+Your Action Group could be a key part of converting your learning into action and career success.
 But if you really want to learn ‘solo’, that’s not a problem – joining an action group is your choice to make.